unosgeo/challenge1_2019/workshops/postgis/source/en/geometries.rst

 A **linestring** is a path between locations.
 It takes the form of an ordered series of two or more points.
 Roads and rivers are typically represented as linestrings.
 A linestring is said to be **closed** if it starts and ends on the same point.
 It is said to be **simple** if it does not cross or touch itself (except at its endpoints if it is closed).
 A linestring can be both **closed** and **simple**.

-The street network for New York (``nyc_streets``) was loaded earlier in the workshop.
+The street network for New York (``nyc_streets``) was loaded earlier in the course.
 This dataset contains details such as name, and type.
 A single real world street may consist of many linestrings, each representing a segment of road with different attributes.

 The following SQL query will return the geometry associated with one linestring (in the :command:`ST_AsText` column).